WallyZhao/Object-Oriented-Programming-Notes/lesson2.md

 _Morphism_ --> Forms
 ### Examples that utilize Polymorphism and Override are:
 * Two different classes having the same attributes and methods.
-* A child of aprent that has an overried method where the child would use the method differently.
+* A child of parent that has an overried method where the child would use the method differently.

 #### Example of two different classes with same attributes and methods
 ```python